ketsueki33/notes-vault/Knowledge Base/JavaScript/Functions.md

 In JavaScript, functions are [first-class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), because they can be passed to other functions, returned from functions, and assigned to variables and properties.
 They can also have properties and methods just like any other object.
 What distinguishes them from other objects is that functions can be called.

+> [!NOTE] First-class Functions
+> A programming language is said to have **First-class functions** when functions in that language are treated like any other variable.
+This special treatment is also called **First Class Citizen** treatment.
+>
+> In JavaScript, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
+>
+> Therefore, *JS functions are first-class functions*.

 #### Function Declaration
+This method is also called **Function Statement**.
 syntax:
 ```js
 function myFunction(g1, g2) {